xinwhyi/yolo-tf2/README.md

              new_anchors_conf=anchors_conf,  # check step 6
              #  weights='/path/to/weights'  # If you're using DarkNet weights or resuming training
              )

+Command line equivalent:

+    yolotf2 train train --input-shape "(416, 416, 3)" --classes "path/to/classes.txt"
+    --model-cfg "yolo_tf2/config/yolo3.cfg" --image-width 1344 --image-height 756
+    --dataset-name "dataset_name" --relative-labels "path/to/labels.csv"
+    --epochs 100 --batch-size 8 --learning-rate 1e3 --merge-evaluation --min-overlaps 0.5
+    --test-size 0.2 --augmentation-preset PRESET1

+**Notes**
+- if you're training from outside the repo, specify --image-folder "your image folder" and --create-output-dirs flag
+- To train on an already existing dataset, specify --train-tfrecord and --valid-tfrecord
+- You can specify to parse from xml directly using --from-xml flag and if labels are not in data/xml_labels you can specify folder using --xml-labels-folder
+- You can specify weights using --weights

 After the training completes: